 So, what happened?

-The Outcome Of My Little Experiment
+The Outcome of My Little Experiment

 I did get a little more organic search engine traffic on blogger outreach-related queries, but nothing extravagant.
 If I had been serious about ranking better in search, I should’ve gone the extra mile with links, keyword research and formatting.
 But unfortunately, I didn’t do this.

 National television wanted to use me as an expert source in a news story related to blogger outreach.
-I actually declined because I didn’t like the premise of the story, but still.
+I declined because I didn’t like the premise of the story, but still.
 My name came up.

 Countless offers to host paid guest blog posts on the subject.
 No real good ones, unfortunately.

-But the key point remains:
+However, the main point remains: